Canis Major Constellation

 Cephalus was banished for the murder and during his exile was commissioned to hunt the Teumessian fox.
 The Teumessian fox was a gigantic fox that the gods had created as a punishment against the Thebes and was destined never to be caught.
 The god given destiny of each created a paradox and Zeus turned them both to stone.

-Sirius was an important star in ancient Egypt signalled the seasonal floods.
+Sirius was an important star in ancient Egypt where it signalled the seasonal floods.
 The calendar of the Pharaohs began on the first day Sirius appeared on the horizon.

-Canis Majoris, recognised in the tales of the constellations as the hunting dog of Orion.
+Canis Majoris was recognised in the tales of the constellations as the hunting dog of Orion.
 The dog forms part of a wider story of the relationship between the constellations as part of Orions battle with Taurus the bull.
-The dog trails Orion but also pursues the hare represented by the constellation Lepus.
+The dog trails Orion but also pursues the hare, represented by the constellation Lepus.

-Sirius from the Greek word ‘scorching’ is the brightest star visible from earth with apparent magnitude of -1.46.
+Sirius, from the Greek word ‘scorching’, is the brightest star visible from earth with apparent magnitude of -1.46.
 Sirius is a dual star at a distance of 8.6 light years.
+The white dwarf star is 20 times the size of the sun.
 It is the 5th closest star to earth (discluding the sun), but only Alpha Centaurus ahead of it is prominent.
 Because of its prominence the star has over 50 names across different ancient cultures, particularly in reference to dogs and its identity as the dog star.
 Sirius forms part of both the Winter Hexagon and Winter Triangle.

 In ancient times Sirius would appear in mid to low latitudes in the northern hemisphere in mid July.
 Its appearance marked the beginning of the Egyptian year and was the indicator of seasonal floods.
 In many Mediterranean cultures the appearance of Sirius marked the ‘dog days’ where intense heatwaves would impact people and their animals and crops.
 Sirius has a latitude of 17 degrees south and became important for Polynesian sailors as an indicator of the path of true east-west.
 The star marks the chest of the dog in Canis Major.

-Adhara from the Arabic for ‘virgins’ is the 22nd brightest star with an apparent magnitude of +1.5.
+Adhara, from the Arabic word for ‘virgins’, is the 22nd brightest star with an apparent magnitude of +1.5.
 4.7 million years ago it was the brightest star in the night sky with an apparent magnitude of -3.99.
 Adhara is 430 light years from earth.
+It is 11,00 times the size of the sun.
 The Arabic name Adhara originates from its inclusion in a navigation asterism of the virgins.
 The star marks the back feet of the dog in Canis Major.

-Wezen from the Arabic word for ‘weight’ is the 36th brightest star with an apparent magnitude of +1.83.
+Wezen, from the Arabic word for ‘weight’, is the 36th brightest star with an apparent magnitude of +1.83.
 Its distance is 1,792 light years from earth.
-The name weight, said to be in reference to the low trajectory of the star through the sky when viewed from the northern hemisphere.
-It is however accurate given the size, luminosity and burn rate of the star.
+It is a yellow supergiant over 40 million times bigger than the sun.
+The name weight is said to be in reference to the low trajectory of the star through the sky when viewed from the northern hemisphere.
+But the name is also accurate given the size, luminosity and burn rate of the star.
 It is the 3rd brightest star over 1,000 light years from earth.
 The star marks the hips of the dog in Canis Major.

-Mirzam from the Arabic word for ‘heralding’ is the 46th brightest star with an apparent magnitude of +1.98.
+Mirzam, from the Arabic word for ‘heralding’, is the 46th brightest star with an apparent magnitude of +1.98.
 Its distance is 499 light years from earth.
+It is a blue-white giant over 3800 times the size of the sun.
 The name references it rising above the horizon prior to Sirius.
 The star marks the front feet of the dog in Canis Major.

-Aludra is an Arabic female name is the 87th brightest star with an apparent magnitude of +2.45.
+Aludra, which is an Arabic female name, is the 87th brightest star with an apparent magnitude of +2.45.
 Its distance is 3,198 light years from earth.
+It is a blue-white supergiant 750,000 times the size of the sun.
 The name Aludra is in reference to the star as one of the stars in the asterism ‘the virgins’.
 The star marks the tail of the dog in Canis Major.